 Even if you know which Apple Watch model you want deciding on the size, case material, colour and strap is a minefield - with dozens of combinations available.
 The choice can be overwhelming, and that's before you even consider the vast range of pricing that may take your purchase well outside of your budget if you aren't careful.

-In our Apple Watch buying guide we explain all the options and help you decide which model is right for you and where to get the best price - although you should also check our roundup of the best Apple Watch deals.
+In our Apple Watch buying guide, updated with the new Apple Watches that arrived in autumn 2020, we explain all the options, and help you decide which model is right for you and where to get the best price.

 Where can you buy an Apple Watch?